Skip to content

-Freelancers are marketing themselves constantly and, more often than not, in an informal way when working on productions and meeting other freelancers/potential employers/clients at industry and social events.
+Freelancers are marketing themselves constantly and, more often than not, in an informal way when working on productions, and when meeting other freelancers/potential employers/clients at industry and social events.

 Illustration of a woman at a laptop